Lychrell/keqingDocs/docs/Features/server-drop-ping.md

 ### Command Information

 **Format** : `[p]dropwatch`

+- Run the command and press the <button class="btn btn-success">Give me the role</button> button

 :::warning Important
 *@Keqing* must have the `MENTION ROLES` permisssion to tag the *@Server Drop Ping* role.